Family and friend visits

 Visitors who have been restricted from visiting a prison before can write to DCS and ask for permission and to review their case.

 Each prison has its own visiting times.

 Visits cannot take place during a lockdown of the prison or unit.
 If a prisoner wishes to have a friend or family member to visit they must ask them by writing to them or making a phone call.

 The prisoner cannot make the booking arrangements.
 Visitors should not bring banned or prohibited items into the prison.

 If at any time during a visit the prisoner feels uncomfortable and wants the visit to stop they can be asked to returned to their cell or unit and the visit will stop.

 The prisoner and their visitors must follow all instructions from the prisons correctional officers.
 The prison will have their visiting rules clearly displayed.

 The correctional officers have the authority to stop and cancel visits if threatening, indecent, or abusive behaviour occurs.

 Visits may be non contact where the prisoner is allowed to speak to the visitor but not allowed to touch, hug or hold hands at any time.

-A contact visit allows the prisoner toto hug or kiss upon arrival and departure and sit opposite their visitor during the visit.
-Correctional Officers can request to search the prisoner at any time during the visit.
+A contact visit allows the prisoner to hug or kiss upon arrival and departure and sit opposite their visitor during the visit.
+Correctional officers can request to search the prisoner at any time during the visit.